lauk20/APCSFinalProject/README.md

 ### 6/7/21
 **Kenny Lau:** Fixed the saving bug that kept saving the same board and a loading bug that would throw an error.
 Fixed En Passant for timed mode and the "undo" and "redo" buttons will no longer show up for timed mode.

+**Timothy Sit:** Tried separating save files between modes.
+Tried to make time only save the most recent board since not being able to undo or redo makes having a history irrelevant.
+Did not manage to do it all."

 ### 6/6/21
 **Kenny Lau:** Implemented the redo feature, allowing for redoes.
 Made a working saving and loading current board feature that also supports redoing and undoing from the saved state.

+**Timothy Sit:** Changed some lines to save memory.
+Looked for the bug in save and load.

 ### 6/5/21
 **Kenny Lau:** Made the Chess 960 mode setup.
 Spent time fixing the castling for the time.
 Chess 960 mode is also selectable with the change mode button.